pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 `Download the upgrader tool <https://www.pycom.io/support/supportdownloads/>`_ and follow the instructions on screen.

-After you’re done with the upgrade, you can use Pymakr to upload and run p rograms in your device.
+After you’re done with the upgrade, you can use Pymakr to upload and run programs in your device.
 Go to this section to learn how.

 .. #todo: add link to Ralf's section